-Become a pro at taking cabs in New York.
+Become a pro at taking taxis in New York.

 How to tell if the taxi is available….

-Considering the sheer number of taxis zooming through Manhattan, you’d think finding one that’s vacant would be as easy as finding a great slice of pizza.
+Considering the sheer number of taxicabs zooming through Manhattan, you’d think finding one that’s vacant would be as easy as finding a great slice of pizza.
 But, not so much.
-In fact, finding an available cab can be almost impossible during rain, snow, extreme temperatures, or at rush hour.
+In fact, finding an available cab can be challenging during rain, snow, extreme temperatures, or at rush hour.

 Sure, you can give the back seat a quick look, but the fastest way to tell if a cab is occupied or not is by the light on the car’s roof.
 If the number light is lit, the taxi is all yours, but if it’s dark, you’re out of luck because someone is riding in that cab.
 (There are those few taxis whose lights are out of order, and in that case, looking in the back seat is the way to go.)